-27. The proposed guidance in paragraphs 19-25, as well as related presentation guidance in paragraphs 84-86 and 90-94, is structured in terms of whether all changes in the fair value of a financial instrument are recognized in net income or whether qualifying changes in the fair value of a financial instrument are recognized both in net income and other comprehensive income.
+The proposed guidance in paragraphs 19-25, as well as related 27. presentation guidance in paragraphs 84-86 and 90-94, is structured in terms of whether all changes in the fair value of a financial instrument are recognized in net income or whether qualifying changes in the fair value of a financial instrument are recognized both in net income and other comprehensive income.
 A not-for-profit entity within the scope of Topic 958 does not report net income or other comprehensive income, but a not-for-profit entity within the scope of Topic 954 on health care entities may report a performance indicator that is comparable to net income.
-An entity within the scope of Topic 954 that reports a performance indicator shall report amounts that a business entity would report in other comprehensive income outside the performance indicator.
+An entity within the scope of Topic 954 that reports a performance indicator shall report amounts that a business entity would report in net income within the performance indicator and amounts that a business entity would report in other comprehensive income outside the performance indicator.
 An entity within the scope of Topic 954 that does not report a performance indicator shall report the total change in the fair value of a financial instrument as a change in the appropriate net asset class in its statement of activities.